 Minimum of 3 BOD members, but no more than 5.
+(Voting)

-MAPE Technology staff personnel
+MAPE Technology staff personnel, up to the same number of board members.
+(Voting)

-Any other MAPE members the Group feels necessary to fulfill its mission.
+Other MAPE members or staff necessary to fulfill the group’s mission.
+(Non-voting)

-A chair and vice chair will be nominated from the Board Members within the group annually based on calendar year or as needed in case of a vacancy.
+The Technology Advisory Group Chair may invite any Director, Office, staff member, expert, or other advisor who is not a member of the Technology Advisory Group to attend meetings, but these individuals have no voting power.

+The President will appoint the Technology Advisory Group members.
+The members of the Technology Advisory Group will elect their Chair(s) from the BOD that are on the Committee.
+Members and Chair(s) will serve a term of one year.
+The President may fill vacancies on the Technology Advisory Group and may remove a member from the Technology Advisory Group at any time with Just cause.

 Authority

-This group is advisory, unless requested to assist.
+The Technology Advisory Group has no expressed or implied power or authority.

 Responsibilities

+The Technology Advisory Group will be responsible for the following:

 Works together to come up with solutions to technology needs for MAPE, its members, and stakeholders.

 Develop a flexible and evolving IT Strategy that aligns with the MAPE strategic plan.

-Advise the BOD on cost and investment in IT.
+Advise the BOD or other MAPE entities on risk, cost, and investment in IT.
+All capital expenditures recommended will come to the Board as a presentation for approval.
+They will include project overview, budget, timeline, responsibilities, and the impact of the proposal for interested parties of MAPE.

 May help in testing and evaluating solutions based on need.

+Reporting

+The Technology Advisory Group will report its activities to the Board of Directors on a monthly basis.

 Meetings

-Meetings for this group are bi-monthly, unless otherwise dictated by activity that requires attention.
-The need for a meeting will be decided by the chair and Vice Chair, with consultation of MAPE President as needed.
-Minutes will be kept on a per meeting basis.
-All capital expenditures recommended will come to the board as a presentation for approval.
-They will include project overview, budget, timeline, responsibilities, and the impact of the proposal for interested parties of MAPE
+The Technology Advisory Group will meet bi-monthly specifically to address governance decisions related to MAPE technology, unless otherwise dictated by activity that requires attention.
+The need for a meeting will be decided by the Chair and Vice Chair, with consultation of MAPE President as needed.
+Minutes will be kept on a per-meeting basis and forwarded to the Board Secretary.
+Any work, outside of consultation, requested of the TAG group requires approval from the MAPE President or MAPE Treasurer.

-TBD: who gets paid for lost time?
-Who approves, etc?
-And is there a difference between governing meetings of TAG and times where the TAG members are helping install and test equipment and software?
+Lost time will be approved by the MAPE President or MAPE Treasurer.

-The committee will review its charter at least biannually and recommend any proposed changes to the Board of Directors for review.
+The Technology Advisory Group will review its charter at least biannually and recommend any proposed changes to the Board of Directors for review.

 This charter was written by NAME and approved by the Board of Directors on MONTH XX, 20XX.
 This charter was last updated on MONTH XX, 20XX.